 I’ll give you an example.
-Let’s say he promises to come home at a certain time.
-And you wait for him.
-But he’s late and he doesn’t even bother calling to tell you he’s running behind schedule.
-And when he does finally walk through the door he smells like alcohol or looks high.
-You ask him if he’d been drinking or using and he tells you that you’re paranoid and overreacting.
-In other words, he belittles you for not being cool with the situation.
+Let’s say your partner promises to come home at a certain time.
+And you wait for him or her.
+But it’s late and they don’t even bother calling to tell you that they are running behind schedule.
+And when he or she does finally walk through the door, they smell like alcohol or look high.
+You ask them if they have been drinking or using and he or she tells you that you’re paranoid and overreacting.
+In other words, they belittle you for not being cool with the situation.

 What’s really going on in this scenario is that you came into this relationship feeling unimportant and not good enough.
-And he is reinforcing that belief about yourself by the way he’s treating you.
+And your partner is reinforcing that belief about yourself by the way they’re treating you.

-When he doesn’t show up on time because he’s at the bar or out with friends after work, his ACTIONS are telling you that you’re not important enough to him to choose your relationship and get sober.
+When he or she doesn’t show up on time because they’re at the bar or out with friends after work, their ACTIONS are telling you that you’re not important enough for him or her to choose your relationship and get sober.

-And then you start to think, “What could I have done better to get him home on time?
-What am I doing wrong that he doesn’t love me enough?”
+And then you start to think, “What could I have done better to get them home on time?
+What am I doing wrong that they don’t love me enough?”

 That is the reason this disease can be so powerful over us.
-It attracts women with caring hearts who believe they are unimportant or unworthy of being cherished, and have hearts that want to help others.
+Because it attracts women who already believe they are unimportant or unworthy of being cherished and have hearts that want to help others.

-Think about it, if a really confident woman was going on a date with a man who said he was going to pick her up at 7:00 pm and then he showed up at 8:00 with alcohol on his breath or high as a kite – do you really think she would get in the car with him?
-No, she would probably refuse to go out and never call him back.
+Think about it, if a really confident woman was going on a date with someone who said they were going to pick her up at 7:00 pm and then shows up at 8:00 with alcohol on their breath or high as a kite – do you really think she would get in the car with them?
+No. She would probably refuse to go out and never call them back.

 Why is she so different than us?

-Because she knows she’s important and she loves herself enough to not accept disfunction into her life.
+Because she knows she’s important and she loves herself enough to not accept dysfunction into her life.

 We need to start falling in love with ourselves more than we fall in love with the alcoholic or addict.